 Previously, most companies may have exported data to Excel and then made graphs based on that data.
 However, this wasn’t an ideal strategy because it’s subject to human error, and companies could not make real-time business decisions.

-At Zuar we use Mitto, which is a data staging and ELT platform.
+At Zuar we use Runner, which is a data staging and ELT platform.
 The solution enables companies to integrate data from multiple sources to create more straightforward analytics.
-After integration with Netsuite, data can be transferred to Tableau.
+After integration with NetSuite, data can be transferred to Tableau.

-Once you select Mitto as your tool to stage your data, it’s time to connect it to Netsuite.
-So first, log in to your account on Zuar, where you’ll see a dashboard with all of the connectors that are compatible with Mitto.
-By clicking on Netsuite, it’ll open another window where you’ll have to put in some information.
-It will also help you out by sending you information on creating a profile in Netsuite, allowing Mitto to access your data.
+Once you select Zuar Runner as your tool to stage your data, it’s time to connect it to NetSuite.
+So first, log in to your account on Zuar, where you’ll see a dashboard with all of the connectors that are compatible with Runner.
+By clicking on NetSuite, it’ll open another window where you’ll have to put in some information.
+It will also help you out by sending you information on creating a profile in NetSuite, allowing Runner to access your data.

-After this step, Mitto will scan Netsuite, identifying any endpoints that you have and create jobs for each one.
-The great thing about Mitto is that you can generate multiple sequences, leaving you with options to focus on high-priority tasks if you need to.
+After this step, Runner will scan NetSuite, identifying any endpoints that you have and create jobs for each one.
+The great thing about Runner is that you can generate multiple sequences, leaving you with options to focus on high-priority tasks if you need to.

-Note that data integration may take some time for your first use of Mitto, especially if you have a large amount of data to work with.
+Note that data integration may take some time for your first use of Runner, especially if you have a large amount of data to work with.

 To Tableau We Go